FelipeMejia/time-tracker/README.md

-# time-tracker
+# Time Tracker

-Basic backend for a time tracker app
+A CLI tool to log time spent on activities and projects.

+## About

+This is a basic backend for tracking time, associating activities with projects, and calculating totals.
+It supports pomodoro sessions (25, 30, 35, 40, 45 minutes) and custom durations (e.g., "1h 05m").

+## Installation

+1. Clone the repository: `git clone https://github.com/FelipeMejia/time-tracker.git`
+2. Navigate to the folder: `cd time-tracker`
-Run with `python index.py`
+3. Run the script: `python index.py`

-# Commands

-_add_: add a time entry specifying project, activity and time \
+## Usage

+- Start the program with `python index.py`.
+- Choose an action:
+  - `add`: Log a new entry.
+Enter project name, activity name, and time (e.g., "25m" or "1h 05m").
-_summary_: display all the current time entries \
+  - `summary`: prints all the time entries with its project and activiy.
-_quit_: exit the program.
+  - `quit`: exits the app